mehulagg/gitlab/doc/install/aws/index.md

 ElastiCache is an in-memory hosted caching solution.
 Redis maintains its own persistence and is used to store session data, temporary cache information, and background job queues for the GitLab application.

+DANGER: **Warning:**
+Due to [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/281683), do not use ElastiCache Redis 6.x.
+Instead use version 5.0.x.

 ### Create a Redis Security Group

 1. Navigate to the EC2 dashboard.